danduh/ngx-custom-decorators/README.md

 # ngx-custom-decorators
 *Betta version not yet ready for production use.*
+Any ideas for decorators would be appreciated :)

 ## Targets
  * Create set of framework agnostic decorators supported by JS and TS